mokuken/mdwm/README.md

 - **SWALLOW**: This patch adds "window swallowing" to dwm as known from Plan 9's windowing system rio.
 - **VANITY GAPS**: gaps between windows and the screen edge in a flexible manner.

+## DEPENDENCIES
+ifconfig - Ifconfig is used to configure the kernel-resident network interfaces. iwconfig - Iwconfig  is similar to ifconfig(8), but is dedicated to the wireless interfaces. acpi - Shows information from the /proc filesystem, such as battery status or thermal information. awk - gawk is a pattern scanning and processing language. grep - Search for PATTERNS in each FILE. cut - Print selected parts of lines from each FILE to standard output. cat - Concatenate FILE(s) to standard output. df - Show information about the file system on which each FILE resides, or all file systems by default.

 ## Installation

 1. go in the main user directory, and type `git clone https://github.com/MokuKen/mdwm.git`. then press ENTER
 2. go inside the folder of dwm `cd mdwm/dwm`
 3. and install it `sudo make clean install` or `sudo make install`
-4. go inside the folder of dmenu `cd mdwm/dmenu`
-5. and install it `sudo make clean install` or `sudo make install`
-7. go inside the folder of MDWM/script `cd mdwm/script`
+4. go inside the folder of MDWM/script `cd mdwm/script`
-8. Put the status script on your xinitrc `/home/username/mdwm/scripts/dwm-statusbar.sh &`
+5. Put the status script on your xinitrc `/home/username/mdwm/scripts/dwm-statusbar.sh &`
-9. restart dwm
+6. restart dwm
-10. Enjoy your new MDWM!!
+7. Enjoy your new MDWM!!

 ## KEYBINDINGS